 - The College does not promise to approve travel requests to all countries.
 The College expressly prohibits travel to level 3 or 4 locations.
 Applications may be declined or prior approval rescinded if we determine the proposed travel will subject the student to significant risk.

-- Fall 2021 Current International Travel Policy (Per IPO): The College continues to prohibit other types of international College-sponsored student travel for the duration of the fall 2021 semester.
+- Current International Travel Policy (Per IPO, January 2022): The College continues to prohibit other types of international College-sponsored student travel for the duration of the fall 2021- spring 2022 semesters.
+For summer 2022, Occidental will expand options as circumstances allow.
 The International Programs Faculty Committee and Crisis Management Team plan to reevaluate this prohibition in mid-September.
 For further details about the Student Travel Policy, click here.

 Funding is limited.
 Grants are typically in the $1000-$2000 range.
 In exceptional circumstances, grant requests totaling more than the range may be considered.